henrywu2019/BentoML/docs/source/deployment/sql_server.rst

     SELECT * FROM predict_species;

 To disconnect from the server, click the disconnect icon on the left panel under Object Explorer in SSMS.
-The model is served with SQL server easily with the help of BentoML.
+The model is served with SQL server easily with the help of Kappa.

 .. spelling::